Abbhiraami/ML_AI_masters/Investigator_tool/README.md

 ## Instructions to run

 - To use this model, use GPT-3.5-Turbo openai API key
-- Download required packages - json. openai==0.2, streamlit, pandas
+- Download required packages - json, openai==0.2, streamlit, pandas
 - To get the app running - On the terminal streamlit run <folder_path>/openai_helper.py